SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_columns.rst

      - Type
    * - ``DATABASE``
      - ``database_name``
-     - The name of the database.
+     - Optional - The name of the database.
      - Text
    * - ``SCHEMA``
      - ``schema_name``
-     - The name of the schema.
+     - Optional - The name of the schema.
      - Text
    * - ``TABLE``
      - ``table_name``